Key Takeaways

 If you are still wondering “can dogs eat grapefruit”, you need to read on, as we will finally take a look at grapefruit poisoning in dogs.
 This is a serious condition that can be dangerous if not treated quickly.

 Grapefruit poisoning occurs when a dog consumes large amounts of psoralen, the substance mentioned above.
-Symptoms of grapefruit poisoning include vomiting, diarrhea, lethargy and excessive drooling.
-If your dog exhibits any of these symptoms, contact your vet immediately.
+The first symptoms you’ll see are vomiting, diarrhea, lethargy and excessive drooling.
+If your dog exhibits them, contact a vet immediately!

 What If My Dog Is Allergic to Grapefruit And He Eats One?